 ],

 We need to add some git hooks to our repository.
-But since the whole <code>.git<code> directory (which contains the default git hooks directory used by git) is also not under version control, we need to create a new directory, which we can add to git, cause for sure we want to share our hooks with the whole team!
+But since the whole .git directory (which contains the default git hooks directory used by git) is also not under version control, we need to create a new directory, which we can add to git, cause for sure we want to share our hooks with the whole team!

 cd myproject; mkdir .githooks